Foreclosure Defense Attorney

 Some defenses that probably require the assistance of an attorney include the following.

 • The loan servicer didn't follow proper foreclosure procedures.
 In a foreclosure, the foreclosing party must strictly follow state-specific procedures, with few exceptions.
-A foreclosure defense attorney familiar with your state's particular foreclosure requirements can tell you if a procedural mistake is significant enough to warrant a case dismissal.
+An attorney familiar with your state's particular foreclosure requirements can tell you if a procedural mistake is significant enough to warrant a case dismissal.

 • The foreclosing party can't prove it owns your loan (called "standing").
 If your mortgage loan was bundled and securitized, determining if the foreclosing party owns the loan can be challenging.
 An attorney can help you determine if you have a defense based on the fact that the foreclosing party can't prove that it owns your loan.